-I was recently contacted by a Günter Waschke…whose family bought my great-grandparents home in Berlitt in 1945.
+I was recently contacted by Günter Waschke, whose family received my great-grandparents home in Berlitt, Germany following World War II.
 It means so much to me that so many people have reached out to me after completing my dad’s documentary.
-Here’s part of my interview from overseas.
+Here’s part of my interview with him from overseas.

-“No polish workers bought the farm.
-He was expropriated and the farm was divided into small pieces which were given to German refugees.
+(Günter Waschke)”No polish workers bought the farm.
+It was expropriated and the farm was divided into small pieces which were given to German refugees.
 The political idea was “Junkerland in Bauernhand”.
 If there were polish workers as prisoners of the Nazis they moved back to Poland after the end of the war.”

-“My mother and I fled from our original home in the near of Posen/Poznan ln January 1945 by foot and took only what we could carry.
+(Günter Waschke) “My mother and I fled from our original home near Poznan, Poland in January 1945 by foot and took only what we could carry.
 I cried because I forgot my doll called Ria.
 We lived after the war in the right part of Pein’s house, seen from the street side, until 1950.
-Then my mother and I left Berlitt because my father who was a prisoner of war was set free and moved to West Germany.
+Then my mother and I left Berlitt because my father who was a prisoner of war was set free and we moved to West Germany.
 Additionally, it was better to go to the west because Berlitt had become part of the communist German Democratic Republic under the goodwill of Stalin.
-Last year I have been in Berlitt visiting my cousin who lives still there.”
+Last year, I have been in Berlitt visiting my cousin who lives still there.”

 The fiery prosecutor who became famous for putting Jodi Arias behind bars is now facing some serious accusations himself.
 The State Bar of Arizona confirms another ethics complaint was filed against Maricopa County Attorney Juan Martinez.
 According to Freelance Reporter Tammy Rose, the complaint was filed on February 24, 2017 after text messages surfaced between trial blogger, Jen Wood, and herself indicating the attorney may have outed one juror while having an inappropriate relationship with another during the Arias sentencing retrial in October 2014.